Isothermal titration calorimetry

 Sample requirements and preparation

-ITC is performed in solution, so both the larger biomolecule and the test ligand will need to be in a suitable concentration for the test to be performed.
+ITC analysis is performed in solution, so both the larger biomolecule and the test ligand will need to be in a suitable concentration for the test to be performed.
 Due to the nature of the types of molecules that are usually tested, a buffer solution may be implemented to ensure that pH is kept within a certain range throughout testing.
 In this case, both the biomolecule and ligand samples must be incorporated into the same buffer to minimize interference.

 Advantages and limitations of ITC analysis

 The key advantage of ITC is that it can be used to monitor biochemical interactions in a non-destructive way.
-It does not require the use of chemical markers or other preparation that could adversely affect the samples.
+It does not require the use of chemical markers or other preparation steps that could adversely affect the samples.
 It can monitor chemical interactions in solution, providing a suitable model for how interactions occur inside the body.
 Finally, ITC is non-specific, meaning that it can be used to monitor a very wide range of biological interactions, regardless of the exact chemicals involved in them.

 The downside to ITC is that the signal provided during chemical interactions can be minuscule, to the point that in some cases it is difficult to detect.
 Therefore, a relatively large sample is often required to obtain substantial results; more so than in most other biochemical assays.
 To achieve the best results, each sample must be tested over a relatively long period, leading to a low general throughput of samples.
 Furthermore, some samples can be susceptible to contamination or changes in pH, so careful sample preparation is required.